Brendan Behan: Personal life

 In February 1955, Behan married horticultural illustrator for The Irish Times, Beatrice Ffrench Salkeld, daughter of the painter Cecil Ffrench Salkeld.
 A daughter, Blanaid, was born in 1963, shortly before Behan's death.
 Various biographies have established that Behan was bisexual to some degree.

+Behan had a one-night stand in 1961 with Valerie Danby-Smith, who was Ernest Hemingway's personal assistant.
+(Note: Gloria Hemingway was transgender and presented as male at the time of the marriage.)
+Nine months later, Valerie gave birth to a son she named Brendan.
+Brendan Behan died two years later, having never met his son.

 Decline and death

 Grave of Brendan Behan by Clíodhna Cussen, Glasnevin, Dublin.
 A bronze likeness of Brendan's face was stolen from the vacant opening in 1984.
 It was restored in 2014.

 Behan found fame difficult.
-He was a long-term heavy drinker (describing himself, on one occasion, as "a drinker with a writing problem" and claiming "I only drink on two occasions—when I'm thirsty and when I'm not") and developed diabetes in the early 1950s but this was not diagnosed until 1956.
+He was a long-term heavy drinker, describing himself, on one occasion, as "a drinker with a writing problem" and claiming "I only drink on two occasions—when I'm thirsty and when I'm not" and developed diabetes in the early 1950s but this was not diagnosed until 1956.
 As his fame grew, so too did his alcohol addiction.
 This combination resulted in a series of famously drunken public appearances, on both stage and television.
 Behan's favourite drink was champagne and sherry.

 The public wanted the witty, iconoclastic, genial "broth of a boy", and he gave that to them in abundance, once exclaiming: "There's no bad publicity except an obituary."
 His health suffered, with diabetic comas and seizures occurring regularly.
 The public who once extended their arms now closed ranks against him; publicans flung him from their premises.
 His books, Brendan Behan's Island, Brendan Behan's New York and Confessions of an Irish Rebel, published in 1962 and 1964, were dictated into a tape recorder because he was no longer able to write or type for long enough to be able to finish them.

 Behan died on 20 March 1964 after collapsing at the Harbour Lights bar (now Harkin's Harbour Bar) in Echlin Street, Dublin.
 He was transferred to the Meath Hospital in central Dublin, where he died, aged 41.
 At his funeral, he was given a full IRA guard of honour, which escorted his coffin.
 It was described by several newspapers as the biggest Irish funeral of all time after those of Michael Collins and Charles Stewart Parnell.

 Acclaimed Irish sculptor James Power sculpted Brendan Behan's death mask.

 Following his death, his widow had a son, Paudge Behan, with Cathal Goulding, Chief of Staff of the Irish Republican Army and the Official IRA.

-Behan had a one-night stand in 1961 with Valerie Danby-Smith, who was Ernest Hemingway's personal assistant and later married his daughter, Gloria Hemingway.
-Nine months later, Valerie gave birth to a son she named Brendan.
-Brendan Behan died two years later, having never met his son.